ravendb/docs/version_3/docs/client-api/session/configuration/how-to-customize-key-generation-for-entities.markdown

-# Session : Configuration : How to customize key generation for entities?
+# Client API : Session : How to customize key generation for entities?